helloamandamurphy/tasker-frontend/DevLog.md

 * Add estimated start time.

 #### List Show Page
+* Moment.js is not showing the correct time--I've fixed it currently by adding four hours to offset the discrepancy.
+This is not a real solution.
 * Needs to have a list of tasks with their times
 * Needs to show total amount of time
 * Needs to show start and end times